 Distance Education students enrolled at DBU are granted access to online databases for journal article searching, as well as access to print and multimedia resources, by means of e-mail, telephone, fax, and regular mail.
-For assistance, you may contact the Distance Learning Librarian (lib_disted@dbu.edu) by e-mail or telephone at 214.333.5225 or 1.800.483.7048.
-The Library has an active interlibrary loan department, which serves users who may require books or other materials not owned by DBU.
-Place interlibrary loan requests through the Distance Learning Librarian.
+For assistance, you may contact the Distance Learning Librarian (lib_disted@dbu.edu) by e-mail or telephone at 214-333-5225 or 1-800-483-7048.
 Come in or contact us.
 Let us respond to your information needs.